William Cecil, 1st Baron Burghley: Treasurer

-Burghley and Theobalds
+Burghley, Cecil House and Theobalds

 Burghley House, near the town of Stamford, was built for Cecil, between 1555 and 1587, and modelled on the privy lodgings of Richmond Palace.
-It was subsequently the residence of his descendants, the Earls and Marquesses of Exeter.
+It was subsequently the residence of his descendants, the earls and marquesses of Exeter.
 The house is one of the principal examples of 16th-century Elizabethan architecture, reflecting the prominence of its founder, and the lucrative wool trade of the Cecil estates.

-Cecil House was also built by Cecil in the 16th Century, as his London residence, an expansion of an already existing building.
+Cecil House was built as his London residence, an expansion of an existing building.
 Queen Elizabeth I supped with him there, in July 1561, "before my house was fully finished", Cecil recorded in his diary, calling the place "my rude new cottage."
-It was later inherited by his elder son, Thomas Cecil, 1st Earl of Exeter, and was known as "Exeter House".
+Inherited by his elder son, Thomas Cecil, 1st Earl of Exeter, it was known as "Exeter House".

-A new Theobalds House in Cheshunt was built between 1564 and 1585 by the order of Cecil, intending to build a mansion partly to demonstrate his increasingly dominant status at the Royal Court, and also to provide a palace fine enough to accommodate the Queen on her visits.
+A new Theobalds House in Cheshunt was built between 1564 and 1585 by the order of Cecil, intending to build a mansion partly to demonstrate his increasingly dominant status at the Royal Court, and to provide a palace fine enough to accommodate the Queen on her visits.
 The Queen visited there eight times, between 1572 and 1596.
 An entertainment for Elizabeth, the Hermit's Welcome at Theobalds in May 1591 alluded to Burghley's retirement from public life.